-15. The Trademarks are famous marks, as that term is used in 15 U.S.C. § 1125(c)(1) and have been continuously used and never abandoned.
-The innovative marketing and product designs of Products have enabled the reaction brand to achieve widespread recognition and fame and have made the reaction Trademarks some of the most well-known marks in the video game and entertainment industries.
-The widespread fame, outstanding reputation, and significant goodwill associated with the reaction brand have made the

-Trademarks valuable assets of
+16. The Trademarks are famous marks, as that term is used in 15 U.S.C. § 1125(c)(1) and have been continuously used and never abandoned.
+The innovative marketing and product designs of Products have enabled the Brand to achieve widespread recognition and fame and have made the Trademarks some of the most well-known marks in the video game and entertainment industries.
+The widespread fame, outstanding reputation, and significant goodwill associated with the Brand have made the Trademarks valuable assets of Trade promoting the Trademarks.
+Specifically, has expended substantial resources in advertising, promoting, and marketing featuring the Solution Trademarks.
+Solution Products have also been the subject of extensive unsolicited publicity resulting from their high-quality, innovative designs.
+As a result, products bearing the Solution Trademarks are widely recognized and exclusively associated by consumers as being high-quality products sourced from Solution.
+Products have become among the most popular of their kind in the world.
+The Solution Trademarks have achieved tremendous fame and recognition, adding to the inherent distinctiveness of the marks.
+As such, the goodwill associated with the Solution Trademarks is of immeasurable value to Solution.

-16. The Trademarks have been the subject of substantial and continuous marketing and promotion by T. has and continues to market and promote the Trademarks in the industry and to consumers through traditional print media, the official website
+17. The Trademarks have been the subject of substantial and continuous marketing and promotion by .
+Trademarks in the industry and to consumers through traditional print media, authorized retailers, the official website consumers, social media sites, and point of sale material.
+18. Image has expended substantial time, money, and other resources in advertising and